 Other training our officers receive include:

 - Yearly training requirements per MPTC and POST

 - Specialized training

 - Daily roll-call training

-Our department works closely with the Worcester Police Department on matters of safety and security, both on our campus property and in the community immediately surrounding WPI.
+Our department works closely with local, state, and federal law enforcement colleagues on matters of safety and security, both on our campus property and in the community surrounding WPI.

 Contacting the WPI Police

 Telecommunications Relay Service (TRS) for persons with hearing and speech disabilities: Dial 711 toll free.
 For a guide in using this service, visit the FCC usage page.